 Ashley shares her expertise and personal story of triumph and restoration.
 She has overcome betrayal and her own love and sex addiction.
 Ashley knows firsthand the power of walking with others through recovery.
 Ashley wants women who feel alone and stuck in their struggles to know they are not alone and there is hope.

-As the International Women’s Group Coordinator for Pure Desire, Ashley provides leadership and training to churches throughout the world.
+As the Associate Director of Women’s Groups, Ashley provides leadership and training to churches throughout the world.
+She is a certified Pastoral Sex Addiction Professional (PSAP) through the International Institute for Trauma and Addiction Professionals (IITAP) and has been trained in the Multidimensional Partner Trauma Model (MPTM) through The Association of Partners of Sex Addicts Trauma Specialists (APSATS).
 She has been instrumental in training new leaders to advance the message of hope and healing in the Church Community.
 Ashley’s transparency is refreshing; her love for Jesus is contagious.

 Ashley and her husband, Jon, are working to raise their four children (including 17 year old twins) with grace and understanding about being sexually healthy.
 Being a teen mom herself, graduating high school while pregnant with twins, Ashley understands what teens are facing in an over sexualized world.
 She has a desire to help teens, their parents, and leaders feel equipped to go against the grain and navigate the culture.